-Women’s Field Quad, College of Business Planning Study at Oregon State University
+Women’s Field Quad and College of Business Planning Study

 OFFICE 52 provided Oregon State University with an overall planning vision for a new quadrangle on the west side of their historic campus core.
 Situated adjacent to the Memorial Union Quad, this new open space will occupy approximately 7.5 acres that includes the existing open space called the Women’s Field.
 The plan for this new quad extends a language of signature open spaces and buildings that begins at the front of the campus and moves west with several iconic spaces that were part of the Olmsted brothers original 1909 plan for the campus.